 The new rates and bands

 New rates and bands have been announced for both residential and commercial property transactions.
+Following the Westminster Budget on 22nd November, Welsh Government announced on 11th December 2017 a change to the LTT bands and rates to assist all buyers of property in Wales below £180,000, details on which are set out in the table below.
 As mentioned above, the new rates are “progressive” which means that buyers of lower value properties will pay less LTT compared to SDLT, while the buyers of more expensive properties will pay, in some cases, substantially more LTT than SDLT.

 The current rates for SDLT are:

 Purchasers of an additional residential property and any purchase by a company (and other non-natural persons) will be subject to an additional rate of LTT of 3%, which is in line with the current rates of SDLT.

 The “break even” point where LTT becomes more expensive than SDLT is £400,000.
 Welsh Government estimate that transactions above this threshold account for 6% of residential property purchases in Wales each year.
 By increasing the LTT threshold to £150,000 Welsh Government believe that the average first time buyer in Wales will pay no LTT and save £280 in tax when buying at the average first time buyer price of £139,000 in 2018/19.

 Residential purchases below £250,000 will also save with LTT compared to SDLT, with the same amount being charged between £250,000 and £400,000.
 As mentioned above, more LTT will be payable compared to SDLT on properties worth more than £400,000.
 Unless the thresholds are increased in line with house prices, the increase in LTT rates will catch more and more transactions.